 Climate Advocacy Internship

-Climate Futures Fellowship
+Climate Futures Fellowship:

 The Climate Futures Fellowship Program is a year-long paid fellowship in one of the partner offices of the Center – Eastern Mennonite University (Harrisonburg, VA), Goshen College (Goshen, IN), or Mennonite Central Committee (Washington, D.C., or Goshen, IN).
-Recent graduates have the opportunity to send in proposals based on the needs of each partner, with one proposal being selected for a fellowship.
+Recent graduates have the opportunity to send in proposals based on the needs of each partner, with up to two proposals being selected for a fellowship.
 Fellows can focus on anything from media and communications, to climate research, to the theology of creation, based on the immediate needs of the partner institutions and the Center, and the interests of the fellow.
 The position includes housing, transportation, and a monthly stipend for the year.